 The Company has engaged in limited lending, all of which has been to former officers and NADECOR.

-A \$3,000,000 payment made on behalf of NADECOR qualified as additional investment in the Project.
-Additionally, as described elsewhere in this AIF, 3 million common shares were exchanged for notes receivable during the recapitalization to individuals associated with the Company at that time.
-The Company made \$1,137,512 in advances to NADECOR during 2012.
-Approximately \$740,000 of the advance is in a joint venture entity bank account, to be used for future Project expenses, and the balance is repayable to the Company in cash or a form of joint venture ownership.
+A \$3,000,000 payment made on behalf of NADECOR qualified as additional investment in the Project, and was reimbursed in 2013.
+The Company made \$1,137,512 in advances to NADECOR during 2012, which were also reimbursed during 2013 or converted to equity interest in a Project joint venture.
+Advances of approximately \$350,000 under the credit facility made available to Nadecor under the terms of the PFA were made during 2013.

+Additionally, as described elsewhere in this AIF, 2 million common shares were exchanged for notes receivable during the recapitalization to individuals associated with the Company at that time.